 Telecommuters are a relatively large percentage of the workforce: 14.77% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Keuka Park is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Keuka Park doesn't have a public transportation system that people use for their commute.

 Do you have a 4-year college degree or graduate degree?
 If so, you may feel right at home in Keuka Park.
 67.12% of adults here have a 4-year degree or graduate degree, whereas the national average for all cities and towns is just 21.84%.